Migration, Statelessness and Refugee Studies PhD Program

 These connections will allow you to:

-• consider your research from the perspective of others
+• Consider your research from the perspective of others

-• develop your research in reference to current real-world challenges
+• Develop your research in reference to current real-world challenges

-• enhance your career prospects.
+• Enhance your career prospects.

 During the program, you will attend masterclasses, workshops and seminars.
 There will be a focus on ethics and research methods.
 And you will learn how to communicate your research to diverse audiences.